 Staff Attorney – Housing

-PROGRAM DESCRIPTION The Law Foundation of Silicon Valley advances the rights of underrepresented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
+The Law Foundation of Silicon Valley advances the rights of underrepresented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
 Now with over 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
-Located in downtown San Jose, the Law Foundation is a dynamic and interesting place to work.
+Located in downtown San Jose, the Law Foundation is dynamic interesting place to work.
 We pride ourselves on fostering a work environment that is motivating, collaborative and fun, with plenty of opportunities for professional growth.
-We are working towards a raceconscious legal services practice.
+We are working towards a race – conscious legal services practice.

 Ultimate placements and job duties will be assigned based upon the needs of the Law Foundation with consideration for the interests, skills, and experience of the applicant.